 INNISFAIL – Red Deer-Mountain View riding MP Earl Dreeshen has won his fifth consecutive federal election.

-However, his impressive ongoing winning streak was soured not only by Justin Trudeau’s Liberals claiming their third straight win, with the last two, including last week's, by a minority, but also a significant drop of about 30 per cent in support from all votes cast compared with 2019.
+However, his impressive ongoing riding winning streak was soured by Justin Trudeau’s Liberals claiming its third straight win, with the last two, including last night's, by a minority.

 “I am disappointed.
 There doesn’t seem to be much of a change between what we had at dissolution and what we have right now,” said Dreeshen.
 “I was really hoping the results would be different but that makes it more important for us to stand up for Alberta and Alberta’s interests and to continue to work hard.”